The Little Mermaid (TV series): Premise

 The Little Mermaid is a prequel to the movie of the same name.
-The story is set between the 2008 prequel film The Little Mermaid: Ariel's Beginning and Disney's 1989 animated feature film, and follows Ariel's adventures as a mermaid still living under the sea with her father King Triton, Sebastian the crab and Flounder the fish.
+The story is set before the Disney's 1989 animated feature film, and follows Ariel's adventures as a mermaid still living under the sea with her father King Triton, Sebastian the crab and Flounder the fish.
 Various episodes highlight her relationships with her friends, father and sisters, and usually involve Ariel foiling the attempts of various enemies that intend ill harm to her, her family and friends, or her kingdom.
 Ariel's Beginning contains events that contradict the television series (such as Ariel's youth and first meeting with Flounder), making the TV series and the prequel independent continuities.

 Production and development

 After the success of Disney's 1989 animated feature film, The Walt Disney Company planned to produce a children's television series for its Disney Channel cable outlet called The Little Mermaid's Island.
 The proposed series would feature puppets from Jim Henson's Creature Shop interacting with a "live" Ariel.
 But after Jim Henson's untimely death along with production difficulties and as the video release of The Little Mermaid soared in sales during 1990 and early 1991, Disney quietly dropped plans for "The Little Mermaid's Island" in favor of a more ambitious plan: an animated weekly series for CBS.
 The new show would be about the adventures of Ariel and her friends before the events in the film.

 Jamie Mitchell, an artist and graphic designer who worked on Disney's Adventures of the Gummi Bears, was named the producer and director of the new series.
 Patsy Cameron and Tedd Anasti were the story editors and wrote almost all of the episodes for the show's second and third seasons.
 Their previous joint work included Hanna-Barbera's The Smurfs, the animated Beetlejuice and Disney's DuckTales.
 Some of the artists and technicians on the feature film also contributed to the TV series.
 Mark Dindal, chief of special animated effects for the film, was a consultant for special effects on the TV show.
 Robby Merkin, who worked with Alan Menken and Howard Ashman on arranging the songs for the film, worked as the arranger and music producer for the first season of the TV show.

 Disney Animation Japan and Wang Film Productions in Taiwan both contributed animation to the series.